 Failure to comply with these guidelines may result in penalties or disqualification from this and/or future competitions.

 The Mulroy Real Estate Challenge at Villanova University will be a real estate development case competition.
 The case will center on financial analysis and project feasibility, with minor design features.
-The purpose of the competition is to provide students with the opportunity to showcase their talents and interact with both industry leaders and student peers.
+The purpose of the competition is to provide undergraduate business students with the opportunity to showcase their talents and interact with both industry leaders and student peers.

-Once distributed on Monday, March 1st, questions regarding the specifics of the case should be submitted by email to Professor Shawn Howton (email@example.com) and a copy to Jessica Taylor (firstname.lastname@example.org).
+Once distributed on Friday, November 10th, questions regarding the specifics of the case should be submitted by email to Dr. Shawn Howton (email@example.com) and a copy to Center Director, Jessica Taylor (firstname.lastname@example.org).
 If the question is deemed critical, the question and the answer will be distributed to all teams.
-All questions must be submitted by 8:00 AM (EST) on Thursday, March 4th for consideration.
+All questions must be submitted by 5:00 PM (EST) on Monday, November 13th for consideration.

-The case will be distributed at 09:00 AM (EST) on Monday, March 1st to each fully registered team via email and Dropbox link.
-Submissions will be due by 11:59 PM (EST) on Sunday, March 7th.
+The case will be distributed at NOON (EST) on Friday, November 10th to each fully registered team via email and Dropbox link.
+Submissions will be due by 9:00 AM (EST) on Monday, November 17th.

 There will be three (3) competition rounds.

 - Round 1 will be remote.
 Each team will submit a PowerPoint presentation (20-slide maximum) to be judged remotely.
 Teams must also submit an Executive Summary (single sheet maximum, double sided) and also have the option to submit an expanded version of their PowerPoint presentation (no slide limit) with appendices included to be utilized for Rounds 2 and 3, which will only be seen by judges, if selected to advance.

-- Judges will select the 16 semi-finalist teams by evaluating the preliminary presentations and executive summaries.
-Determinations will be announced on March 15, 2021.
+- Judges will select the 16 semi-finalist teams by evaluating the preliminary presentations.
+Determinations will be announced on Friday, December 1st.

 Semi-finals and Finals

 - Semi-final round presentation times, presentation order, and breakout room assignments will be randomly assigned by draw.
 The first presentation will begin at 9:00 AM (EST).